World powers push Iran on uranium enrichment

 Negotiations resumed in April after a 15-month hiatus, with Iran facing intensifying economic sanctions from the United States and EU member states.

-(Reporting by Justyna Pawlak; Additional reporting by Zahra Hosseinian and Andrew Quinn; Editing by Michael Roddy and Vicki Allen)
+(Reporting by Justyna Pawlak; Additional reporting by Zahra Hosseinian; Editing by Michael Roddy)